connectedcars/docs/data-overview/english.md

 | Acceleration when parked* | So the user can get a warning if something bumps into the vehicle while its parked | Saved until the user requests deletion |
 | Power failure on OBD device* | So the user can get a warning if the device is unplugged | Saved until the user requests deletion |

-Data points marked with "*", are collected with the purpose of optimizing and improving the services of the application.
+Data points marked with "*", are also collected with the purpose of optimizing and improving the services of the application.

 ## Technical help from your preferred workshop